julienmoeys/macrounchained/README.md

-*   `macrounchainedFocusGW()` analyses on-the-fly the simulation results and provides the user with a summary of the results, in the same fashion as standard **MACRO In FOCUS groundwater** simulations.
+*   `macrounchainedFocusGW()` analyses on-the-fly the simulation results and provides the user with a summary of the results, in a similar fashion as fashion as standard **MACRO In FOCUS groundwater** simulations.
     .
 *   Currently only tested on **MACRO In FOCUS 5.5.4**.